onivim/oni2/docs/docs/for-developers/building.md

 This will create a `_esy/release` folder at the root with the application bundle inside that folder there will be folders for built binaries, in `_esy/release/install/bin` the `Oni2` binary resides along `Oni2_editor`.

-Mind that these are actually symbolic links to `oni2/_esy/release/store/b/oni2-<hashvalue>/install/default/bin/Oni2`, the same is true for the `Oni2_editor` binary.
+With the exception of macOS, these are actually symbolic links to `oni2/_esy/release/store/b/oni2-<hashvalue>/install/default/bin/Oni2`, the same is true for the `Oni2_editor` binary.
+On macOS, the symlinks are replaced with the actual binaries.

 ### Windows